openshift/openshift-origin-design/designs/administrator/4.5/quay-image-vulnerabilities/index.md

 ## Image Vulnerabilities from Pods

 ![Cluster Dashboard Image Vulnerabilities Status](img/podvulns.png)
-- Pods now include a **Vulnerabilities** tab that lists the containers on that pod that are vulnerable.
+- The Pod Details view now include a **Vulnerabilities** tab that lists the containers on that pod that are vulnerable.
 This has replaced the **View Image Vulnerabilities** action.
 - Each container includes a count of how many vulnerabilities are present and the highest severity, which also functions as a link to the corresponding ImageManifestVuln resource.